-Benefit Description: Improved access to the skilled workforce necessary to implement the Smart Grid deployment.
+Benefit Description: Improved access to a skilled workforce necessary to implement the Smart Grid deployment to benefit grid reliability, increasing grid complexity, and technology integration that will help PG&E meet its energy goals in the state of California.

 Benefit Category: Engaged Consumer, Smart Markets and Smart Utility - Cross-cutting initiatives apply across all three segments.